Request Card Payment

 The GovBill API supports card payments as described in the Supported Countries section.
 The section below will guide you through the process of accepting Card (VISA/Mastercard)

-Card is supported in a few countries as listed (to be updated from time to time).
-Test card numbers are also described in section.
-We equally recommend that you go through the section to have a high-level understanding of the funds collection process.
+Card is supported in a few countries as listed here (to be updated from time to time).
+Test card numbers are also described in this section.
+We equally recommend that you go through the Getting Started section to have a high-level understanding of the funds collection process.

 The table below describes the request parameters that are used for the collection request.
 Most will be collected from the paying customer and some are custom configurations based on your wishes (e.g. who bears the transaction charge, whether or not you wish to trigger the confirmation process by yourself).